worldbank/gld/Support/Country Survey Details/TUR/HLFS/introduction to HLFS.md

 ## Where can the data be found?

 The datasets are not available to the public, the researcher/analyst has to purchase access through the [TURKSTAT website](https://www.tuik.gov.tr/Kurumsal/Mikro_Veri).
-The World Bank has been granted access to the datasets, if you work or are part of the World Bank Group, kindly contact the Jobs Group with a formal request for access.
+The World Bank has been granted access to the datasets, if you work or are part of the World Bank Group, kindly contact the Jobs Group with a formal request for access to [gld@worldbank.org](gld@worldbank.org).

 ## What is the sampling procedure?

 The Turkish HLFS uses a stratified multi-stage design.
-According to [TURKSTAT documentation](https://data.tuik.gov.tr/Bulten/Index?p=Labour-Force-Statistics-2020-37484&dil=2):
+The sampling procedure has changed across different survey rounds betweenn 2000-2019.
+For instance According to the 2019 [TURKSTAT documentation](https://data.tuik.gov.tr/Bulten/Index?p=Labour-Force-Statistics-2019-33784)

     "Method of Sampling: For Household Labour Force Survey, two-stage stratified cluster sampling method was used.
     Based on adress, a rotation pattern is formed to ensure a 50% of overlap between two consecutive periods and in the same periods of the two consecutive years and 8 sub samples have been used at each period.
     In design of the study,  sample size has been equally distributed to the weeks,  which will be applied in each term.
     In determining sample volume size Eurostat regulation numbered 577/98 is based on.
 In design of the study, administrative division of the year 2014 is based on.
-The estimate size of the study is periodically the whole Turkey, annualy is the NUTS Level 2.
+The estimate size of the study is periodically the whole Turkey, annualy is the NUTS Level 2." - Labor Force Newsletter 2019- Accounting Conventions

-    Weighing: Weighting is a method used to obtain parameters from the data set resulting from sampling so as to represent the universe.
-In the study,  while reaching the final weight, the design weights have been calculated depending on the selection criteria; have been controlled for external distribution and corrected for non-responses.
-In weightning, age group, gender, NUTS Level 2, urban-rural and household size are based on as external control."

 Note: There are changes in the sampling methodology, yet information is only available from 2011 onwards.
+The presse releases are the best source of documentation of the sampling and weighting processess for each year.
+These can be accessed through the following [link](https://data.tuik.gov.tr/Kategori/GetKategori?p=istihdam-issizlik-ve-ucret-108&dil=2)

+To locate the documentation follow these steps.

+1. Access the website from the chosen presse release in this case we chose 2019
+2. Scroll down until you reach the Metadata Tab
+3. Click on the up right corner, a toggle with the information on each section will appear, in this case we chose the "accounting conventions" section.

 ## What is the geographic significance level?

 The official reports detail results by gender, sector (urban or rural), and province.
 According to [TURKSTAT](https://data.tuik.gov.tr/Bulten/Index?p=Labour-Force-Statistics-2020-37484&dil=2):

       "Coverage of persons: All private households who are living in the territory of Republic of Turkey are covered.
        Residents of schools, dormitories, kindergartens, rest homes for elderly persons, special hospitals, military barracks and recreation  quarters for officers are not covered."

 ## Other noteworthy aspects